syncfusion-content/flutter-docs/Flutter/maps/zoom-pan.md

 ### reset

-When this method is called, the map will be reset to the [MapZoomPanBehavior.minZoomLevel].
+You can reset the map to the [MapZoomPanBehavior.minZoomLevel] by calling this method.

 ### handleEvent

-Override this method to handle pointer events that hit this render object.
+You can override this method to handle pointer events that hit this render object.

-N>
-* When `super.handleEvent(event, entry)` is not called, handle event will not happen.

 ### paint

-Paint this render object into the given context at the given offset.
+You can paint this render object into the given context at the given offset.